Standards leaning against a wall at The Royal British Legion Annual Conference

 When will the agenda be available?

-A provisional agenda will be released eight weeks before Conference and the final agenda will be shared with registered attendees four weeks before Conference.
+A provisional agenda will be released eight weeks before Conference and published on this webpage.
+The final agenda will be shared with all registered attendees by email four weeks before Conference.

 When are the National Standard Bearers Competitions?